codalnest/files/lgc.md

 (d) Any abuse of the exercise of the power of preventive suspension shall be penalized as abuse of authority.

-SECTION 64.
+Section 64.
 Salary of Respondent Pending Suspension. - The respondent official preventively suspended from office shall receive no salary or compensation during such suspension; but, upon subsequent exoneration and reinstatement, he shall be paid full salary or compensation including such emoluments accruing during such suspension.

-SECTION 65.
+Section 65.
 Rights of Respondent - The respondent shall be accorded full opportunity to appear and defend himself in person or by counsel, to confront and cross-examine the witnesses against him, and to require the attendance of witnesses and the production of documentary evidence in his favor through the compulsory process of subpoena or subpoena duces tecum.

-SECTION 66.
+Section 66.
 Form and Notice of Decision. - (a) The investigation of the case shall be terminated within ninety (90) days from the start thereof.
 Within thirty (30) days after the end of the investigation, the Office of the President or the Sanggunian concerned shall render a decision in writing stating clearly and distinctly the facts and the reasons for such decision.
 Copies of said decision shall immediately be furnished the respondent and all interested parties.

 (b) The penalty of suspension shall not exceed the unexpired term of the respondent or a period of six (6) months for every administrative offense, nor shall said penalty be a bar to the candidacy of the respondent so suspended as long as he meets the qualifications required for the office.

 (c) The penalty of removal from office as a result of an administrative investigation shall be considered a bar to the candidacy of the respondent for any elective position.

-SECTION 67.
+Section 67.
 Administrative Appeals. - Decisions in administrative cases may, within thirty (30) days from receipt thereof, be appealed to the following: (a) The Sangguniang Panlalawigan, in the case of decisions of the Sangguniang Panlungsod of component cities and the Sangguniang bayan; and

 (b) The Office of the President, in the case of decisions of the Sangguniang Panlalawigan and the Sangguniang Panlungsod of highly urbanized cities and independent component cities.

 Decisions of the Office of the President shall be final and executory.

-SECTION 68.
+Section 68.
 Execution Pending Appeal. - An appeal shall not prevent a decision from becoming final or executory.
 The respondent shall be considered as having been placed under preventive suspension during the pendency of an appeal in the event he wins such appeal.
 In the event the appeal results in an exoneration, he shall be paid his salary and such other emoluments during the pendency of the appeal.

-CHAPTER 5. - RECALL
+#### CHAPTER 5. - RECALL

-SECTION 69.
+Section 69.
 By Whom Exercised. - The power of recall for loss of confidence shall be exercised by the registered voters of a local government unit to which the local elective official subject to such recall belongs.

-SECTION 70.
+Section 70.
 Initiation of the Recall Process. - (a) Recall may be initiated by a preparatory recall assembly or by the registered voters of the local government unit to which the local elective official subject to such recall belongs.

 (b) There shall be a preparatory recall assembly in every province, city, district, and municipality which shall be composed of the following: